 Looking at job postings and talking to competitors at recruitment fairs you will get an understanding of where they are spending their money.
 Now, some competitors will tell the world that they are opening a new factory or moving to a new office.
 Some won’t or will be doing something new within an existing operation.

-So, try looking at the job titles they are recruiting for?
+So, try looking at the job titles they are recruiting for.
 What skills and qualifications do applicants need?
 Also, what has your recruitment team heard about the company when talking to candidates and recruiters?

 What to look at for

-When looking at their recruitment activity, ask what is this recruitment activity telling me?
+When looking at their recruitment activity, ask what is this recruitment activity telling me.

 - Where in the country are they recruiting?
 Do they currently have an operation there?
-Does it indicate a new operation, expansion, relocate or contraction?
+Does it indicate a new operation, expansion, relocation or contraction?
 We have seen this sort of thing missed several times.

 - Is there any hint as to where they are looking for staff?
-Deeper than geographical location but are they focusing on a competitors skill base, your employees or something completely different?
+Deeper than geographical location but are they focusing on a competitor’s skill base, your employees or something completely different?